ippontech/blog-usa/posts/build-a-reddit-crawler-with-aws-cdk-and-lambda.md

 # Deployment and test

-AWS CDK makes the whole infrastructure deployment super easy, especially when you don't have to worry about configuring permissions to allow the components to interact between eachother.
+AWS CDK makes the whole infrastructure deployment super easy, especially when you don't have to worry about configuring permissions to allow the components to interact with each other.

 Below, the code that defines our infrastructure and, as you can see, it is even shorter than the Lambda code!